rishab465/url-me/README.md

 - The app is currently public (no auth).
 If you want user accounts, analytics, rate-limiting, or deploy automation, I can add them.
 - Consider enabling HTTPS and secure CORS settings when going to production.

-If you want, I can push any final changes and create a deployment checklist specific to your GitHub repository name and Render/Vercel settings.